Restream/reindexer/sharding.md

 SELECT * FROM sharded_ns JOIN (SELECT * FROM not_sharded_ns) ON sharded_ns.id=not_sharded_ns.id WHERE location='name1';
 ```

 Local namespace may also be used as left namespace in join-query.
-In this case request will be executed on proxied to the shard, set by joined query:
+In this case the request will be proxied to the shard set by the joined query:

 ```SQL
 SELECT * FROM not_sharded_ns JOIN (SELECT * FROM sharded WHERE location='name1') ON sharded_ns.id=not_sharded_ns.id;